robatwilliams/hills-api/docs/backlog.md

 - Snapshot tests for queries (use the example queries)
 - Region and table name hard coded in various places

 A relational database would probably be [more suitable](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html) than the NoSQL DynamoDB, even though there's only one table.
 It doesn't allow indexed queries on attributes of type set, so a full table scan is needed for some queries.
 With the current small (constrained) dataset size (924 items, 8 fields each) however, they're fast enough (50-100ms) and cheap enough (14 read capacity units @ \$0.25/million in US East).
+As of 18 Sep 2019.
 Plenty of headroom for more items, more fields, and a lot of traffic.

 ## Tech: operational